PocketCareS/iOS/README.md

 ## Push Notifications for Exposure

+PocketCare S plans to implement automatic contact tracing by collaborating with healthcare organizations in the future.
 The iOS version of PocketCare S supports Push Notification, but in this particular demo we don't showcase it.

 **For a more detailed description, refer to the [additional information](#additional-information) section.**